Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Echuca has 74 active public transport stops.
-These include train and bus stops.
-They are served by 36 different routes offering a total of 835 weekly passenger trips.
+These include train and bus services.
+There are 36 different routes operating in total, offering 835 weekly passenger trips combined.

-Residents have good access to transport with an average distance of 363 meters to the nearest stop.
+The average distance from a resident's location to the nearest transport stop is 363 meters.
 On average, there are 119 trips per day across all routes, which equates to about 11 weekly trips per individual stop.

 Frequently Asked Questions - Transport